VikasMeshram2708/SmritiLok/README.md

 - [ ] Add Journey Status dropdown e.g like completed, ongoing, started

+- [ ] Search bar in recent page.

+- [ ] Remove the alert in search page.

+- [x] Remove Bio & Region from user model

+- [ ] Save the coordinates data when marker coords changes and persist them.

+- [ ] Pass the locations props to save journey form.

+- [x] Use imageKit for media uploads.

+- [ ] Unit Testing

 - [x] Add Auth, Middleware

 - [x] Add Search bar to search the locations all over the world.